thkukuk/atomic-updates_and_etc/READMEv1.md

 # Atomic Updates and /etc

+This is the first version of this Document and meanwhile outdated.

 ## Rationale

 More and more Linux Distributors have a Distribution using atomic updates to update the system (for SUSE it's transactional-update).
 They all have the problem of updating the files in /etc, but everybody come up with another solution which solved their usecase, but is not generic useable.